ahmadimran8177/quadruped_robot/README.md

 <div align = center>

 # DIY Quadruped Robot
-A lightweight, affordable quadruped robot powered by Arduino Nano and ESP32, featuring ultrasonic sensing capabilities.
+A spider robot powered by Arduino Nano and ESP32, featuring ultrasonic sensing capabilities.
 This project aims to provide an accessible entry point into robotics and programming through a DIY approach.<br/>
 </div>

 <div align="center">